 If the police read the Miranda warning, and then you confess, your confession can be used against you in this situation as well.
 Here, you have been informed of your rights, and your voluntary confession amounts to a “waiver” of your right to remain silent.
 However, if the police fail to read the Miranda warning before conducting a custodial interrogation and you confess while being interrogated.
 It is possible that your attorney could assert a violation of your constitutional right to remain silent.

 Should You Testify in Your Own Defense at Trial?

 The privilege against self-incrimination also means that you must not take the witness stand at your Alaska criminal trial.
 But, even if you are not required to testify, should you testify?
 If you don’t, will this make you look guilty in the eyes of the jurors?

 These are not easy questions to answer, and each case is different.
-To decide whether you should testify (and risk facing cross-examination from the prosecution), you will need to work closely with your Alaska criminal defense attorney.
+To decide whether you should testify (and risk facing cross-examination from the prosecution), you will need to work closely with your Alaska criminal defense lawyer.

 Request a Free Consultation with Alaska Criminal Lawyer Eric Derleth

 If you have been arrested in Anchorage, Soldotna, or any surrounding areas, we encourage you to contact us for a free initial consultation promptly.
-To discuss your case with Alaska criminal lawyer Eric Derleth in confidence, call 907-262-9164 now.
+To discuss your case with Anchorage criminal lawyer Eric Derleth in confidence, call 907-262-9164 now.